 The Executive Board includes the ASUP President, Vice President, CPB Director, Director of Finance, Director of Communication, and Speaker of the Senate.

 The ASUP budget funds all ASUP services, CPB, student clubs, and organizations.

 WHERE DOES THE MONEY COME FROM?

 Every undergraduate student at the University contribute a Student Activity Fee of $95 per semester.
 This money generates the ASUP Budget.
-With approximately 3,500 undergraduate students, the fee produces approximately $330,000 per semester.

 WHO DRAFTS THE BUDGET?